vafeond/BareMetalCapers/guides/02_HelloWorld_BlinkingLED.md

 The SAMD21 linker scripts provided support two application mappings:
 1. The application can use all of the flash memory
-2. The *SparkFun RedBoard Turbo bootloader* occupies the first 8kb of flash, meaning the application is positioned after the bootloader
+2. The *SparkFun RedBoard Turbo boot loader* occupies the first 8kb of flash, meaning the application is positioned after the boot loader

 The top-level linker script specifies the available flash and then includes the common linker script `linker.ld`.
 This allows the desired configuration to be easily selected